Robert Bell's

 Wapiti Cellars was started in 2011 by former Foxtrot Vineyards winemaker and founder Gustav Allander and partner Nadine Allander.
 With the main focus Viognier, Wapiti also produced single bottlings of Chardonnay and Pinot Noir with the last vintage produced in 2014.

-The Following wineries have establish locations the District village is a second outlet for them
+The Following wineries have establish locations the District village this is a second outlet for them

 Eau Vivre - Simikameen